yolosec/deadcodeBlog/_posts/2016-11-05-Active-Deauth-Kismet-Wardriving.markdown

 ## Kismet active deauth
 During our wardriving experiments we were flirting with an idea of active wardriving to validate our results on vulnerability of the routers.
 We had to abandon this idea due to legality issues.
-But it initiated our curiosity on how's complicated to build such setup.
+But it initiated our curiosity on how complicated it is to build such setup.

 In order to test the WPA2 password, the first thing you need is to capture [WPA2 handshake](https://www.aircrack-ng.org/doku.php?id=cracking_wpa), this you can